mitarnik04/MicroUnit/README.md

 ### 📝 Flexible Output Writers

-Choose from minimal, detailed, or file-based reporters out of the box. **You can configure multiple test writers at once**—for example, outputting results to the console and saving them to a file simultaneously.
+Choose from minimal, detailed, or file-based reporters out of the box. **You can configure multiple test writers at once** for example, outputting results to the console and saving them to a file simultaneously.
 This makes it easy to tailor your reporting for both local development and CI/CD pipelines.

 **Want even more control?**
 MicroUnit is fully extensible: **You can write your own custom test writers** to output results in any format you need (HTML, JSON, Slack notifications, dashboards, etc.).